New Parents FAQs

 7. Do I need to attend Back to School Night?
 What is it?

 Yes!!!
 Please attend.
+This year's Back to School Night will be held on Friday, August 25th from 6-7pm.
+We will convene in the MUR (Mult-Use Room) for principal and PTA announcements and then split up and head into the classrooms to meet with the teachers afterwards.
 The connection between parents and teacher is vital to each student’s success; Back to School Night is an opportunity for parents to meet their child(ren)’s teacher(s) and find out how your child(ren) will be spending their time at school.
 You will learn about curriculum, supply lists, classroom and homework procedures, volunteer opportunities and more.
 Back to School Night is an adult-only event.

 8. How do I know what’s going on at school?